softmantk/github-trending-repos/readme.md

 1. Retry github by respecting github rate limit headers
 2. Respect Etag for reducing the api Calculates
 3. Replace Mongodb with redis for better performance
-4. Proper request validation - joi, swagger api could have provided, but beyond the scope.
-5. Improve workers popularity logic - Could have improved deciding if a query is poular, less recent queries should be removed after X number of days.
+4. Improve workers popularity logic - Could have improved deciding if a query is poular, less recent queries should be removed after X number of days.
 We could  create a separate job.
-6. Provide Pagination.
+5. Provide Pagination.
 Not done, because we have limited maximum repository items to 1000